The Fairfax County Park Authority is once again taking up the master planning process for the future of Westgrove Park, located off Fort Hunt Road.

 The park authority will hold a public information meeting at 7 p.m.
 July 30 in the cafeteria at Belle View Elementary School.
 The school is located at 6701 Fort Hunt Road, just north of Westgrove Park.

 Formerly a sewage treatment plant, Westgrove is a 21.3-acre undeveloped park.
 Recently, local residents have pushed to convert 1.75 acres of the park into an interim off-leash dog park.
-The Fairfax County Planning Commission has voted twice to postpone the decision about whether to allow the dog park, noting that language in the park authority’s request requires a master plan process be under way before a dog park would be allowed.
+The Fairfax County Planning Commission about whether to allow the dog park, noting that language in the park authority’s request requires a master plan process be under way before a dog park would be allowed.

 Judy Pedersen, a spokeswoman for the park authority, said park officials did not want to hold up the possible interim use of Westgrove as an off-leash dog park.
 Earlier efforts at creating a master plan for the park fell apart due to disagreement in the community over uses for the park, she said.